munrocket/ta-math/README.md

 ### Contributing

 Feel free to contribute.
-Here reference how to implement new indicators [StockCharts](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators).
+Here [reference](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators) how to implement new indicators.
+There are test samples in the xls files, you can use this [tool](https://www.browserling.com/tools/text-columns-to-rows) to convert columns into rows.